 Prior to any event, it’s important to establish your presence and the extent to which you’ll be participating.
 The best assumption you can make is that no one knows you’re planning to be there – it’s up to you to tell them.
 I recommend starting your pre-event relationship building about a month and a half in advance.
 Any earlier than that, you’ll run the risk of people not yet knowing their plans.
 Any later, and you may miss out on driving leads to your activations.

-Prior to the conference, we built an event landing page that detailed Welcome’s sponsorship of Content Marketing World.
+Prior to the conference, we built an event landing page that detailed Content Marketing Platform’s sponsorship of Content Marketing World.
 Our page included information about our expo hall booth location, in-booth hospitality (more on this in a minute), when our CEO would be speaking – and a simple form to schedule a meeting with us during the conference.

-We linked this page to our content hub, Welcome Insights, and promoted the page in our nurture emails leading up to the conference.
+We linked this page to our content hub, Content Marketing Platform Insights, and promoted the page in our nurture emails leading up to the conference.

 Tip: There are a number of resources that can help you build a landing page.
 One of my favorite vendors, SplashThat, helps you design and build beautiful event pages using their software.